What’s Athflow? Everything To Know About 2021's Newest Loungewear Trend

 More specifically, Pinterest defines Athflow as “professional enough for the ‘office,’ stretchy enough for the yoga mat, and comfy enough for the couch.”
 This does sound a lot like athleisure itself.
 The difference, however, is how the category could inform the way we turn up to the workplace or more business-like settings, whenever and wherever that might be.

-After a year of comfort taking center stage in all things style, it’s not so far off to imagine office-goers feeling tempted to swap their crisp pre-pandemic slacks for roomy joggers upon receiving the green light to go back to their long-abandoned desks.
-Kanai also believes the rise of Athflow will correspond with the decline of genderedness in clothing — a fitting observation considering the trend’s characterizing lack of form and inclusive fit.
+After a year of comfort taking centre stage in all things style, it’s not so far off to imagine office-goers feeling tempted to swap their crisp pre-pandemic slacks for roomy joggers upon receiving the green light to go back to their long-abandoned desks.
+Kanai also believes the rise of Athflow will correspond with the increase of genderless clothing — a fitting observation considering the trend’s characterising lack of form and inclusive fit.
 The rules of the dress code as we know it may become as flexible as the lockdown fabrics we’ll be reluctant to abandon.

 “This idea of who is the self that you bring to the office and what does professionalism look like, I think is very much reflected in the Athflow concept because what is appropriate for professional dressing, what’s appropriate for career dressing, all of that is changing,” Kanai asserts.